ministryofjustice/cla_backend/docs/concepts.rst

 How does it relate to Outcome Codes?
 ++++++++++++++++++++++++++++++++++++

+Outcome codes are a subset of event logs that have some sort of significance to the management information or something that should be displayed to the operator.
+An example of an outcome code is ``SPOP`` as shown in the previous example.
+On the other hand a ``CASE_VIEWED`` event isn't and outcome code.
+To define one set the type to ``LOG_TYPES.OUTCOME`` in the event definition in ``events.py``.

 Fields that are demoralised onto case?
 ++++++++++++++++++++++++++++++++++++++

+During the initial design we didn't foresee needing to query information stored in the event log to create the dashboard views, it turns out that some fields are frequently queried and we had to denorm the following:

+    * ``outcome_code`` The last outcome code processed on the case
+    * ``outcome_code_id`` the primary key of the above to make joins cheaper
+    * ``provider_assigned_at`` the time this case was assigned
+    * ``provider_viewed`` the time the provider first viewed this case after getting it assigned to them
+    * ``provider_accepted`` time when provider first accepted a case
+    * ``provider_closed`` time when provider closed the case
+    * ``search_field`` a special field for free text search, includes the case reference without dashes but other things can be added according to the operator's needs

 Reporting and Management Information
 ++++++++++++++++++++++++++++++++++++

+The reports that exist in the system are temporary and will eventually be replaced by the LAA's enterprise reporting solution.
+Here is a short summary of what each one does.

 Timers